mrlynn/getting-mean/workshop/quest3.md

 ![MongoDB](../images/header.png "MongoDB")
 # Getting MEAN
 ## An Introduction to API-Centered Application Development with Node.js and MongoDB
-## quest 1: Create a Server, Listener Process
+## Quest 3: Crafting your own tools: The Server, Listener Process

 Here's an overview of the things we'll need to accomplish to close out this quest: